victo-1118/fast_api_to_do_list/README.md

 in the list.
 Now that ive added a place where the user can update or delete I will add those functions in.

+1/19/2025
+Finished adding edit and delete function for the items just need to finish for the lists.
+Also cleaned up my code for eventlisteners using switch cases.
+By using data-action in my html it made this possible.

 Cool websites i found that were useful: caniuse.com typescale.com